Interactive Experience, 2022

 Advised by Professor Wafaa Bilal.

-Inspired by countless conversations with Shubo Xu.
+Inspired by a conversation with Shubo Xu.